 AU Optronics

 AU Optronics is a dominant force in the panel manufacturing market since many brands use their gaming products.
-The company works on VA, IPS, and TN panels, and they have OEMs for budget monitors all the way to the high-end models such as the 4K 144Hz.
+The company works on VA, IPS, and TN panels, and they have OEMs for budget monitors all the way to the high-end models such as the 4K 144Hz monitors.
 The company also recently had a monopoly of the fast IPS category, but competitors have since caught up to it at the time of this writing.

 AUO Mini LED Panels